Five recommendations for inclusive digitalisation of basic services in Africa

 Preliminary findings and recommendations

-The final case study reports will be published in July 2022.
+The final case study reports will be published later in 2022.
 Here we present a sneak preview of the first results, highlighting one key recommendation from each case.

 1: Invest in infrastructure